-At one table sits Chris Stanley, Sandra Stanley, as well as Chris's boss, COUNTY PROSECUTOR WILLIAM "BILLY" KEELING (57), a bull of a man, and Keeling's WIFE.
+At one table sits Chris Stanley, Sandra Stanley, as well as Chris's boss, COUNTY PROSECUTOR WILLIAM "BILLY" KEELING (57), a bull of a man, and Keeling's matronly WIFE.

-MAYOR BOYER

-(as applause fades)

-We have just shown our country,

-indeed the world, our leadership

-with the most successful world's

-fair ever produced.
-We've given the

-world a new icon, the Space Needle.
+MAYOR BOYER (as applause fades) We have just shown our country, indeed the world, our leadership with the most successful world's fair ever produced.
+We've given the world a new icon, the Space Needle.
+We are a safe, well-run, progressive city.